 The enigmatic and richly historic Rajasthan state capital city, Jaipur, is often combined with Agra and Delhi as part of the so-called “Golden Triangle” tourist circuit.

-Often referred to as the “Pink City”, thanks to its blushing rose-coloured buildings, Jaipur was founded in 1727 by Maharaja Jai Singh II, the Rajput ruler of Amer, and today it’s a bustling metropolis that’s home to some three million people – while steeped in history, it’s evolved into a thriving metropolis with a modern edge.
+Often referred to as the “Pink City”, thanks to its blushing rose-colored buildings, Jaipur was founded in 1727 by Maharaja Jai Singh II, the Rajput ruler of Amer, and today it’s a bustling metropolis that’s home to some three million people – while steeped in history, it’s evolved into a thriving metropolis with a modern edge.

 While there are plenty of highlights within the city limits – including several large forts and palaces such as Amber Fort, Hawa Mahal, and City Palace, as well as the striking Jantar Mantar Observatory – Jaipur is also a great base for day trips to some of Rajasthan’s most iconic attractions.